swcarpentry/make-novice/reference.md

 ~~~
 {: .make}

-* The Make wild-card, `%`, specifies a pattern.
+* The Make wildcard, `%`, specifies a pattern.
 * If Make finds a dependency matching the pattern, then the pattern is
   substituted into the target.
-* The Make wild-card can only be used in targets and dependencies.
+* The Make wildcard can only be used in targets and dependencies.
 * e.g. if Make found a file called `books/abyss.txt`, it would set the
   target to be `abyss.dat`.